panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 ```javascript
 true || false; // => true
 ```
-The evaluation starts from left and moves to right.
+The evaluation starts from left and moves to the right.
 Luckily, the first operand `true` is a truthy value, so the whole expression evaluates as `true`.
 The second operand `false` is not checked.

 Having some numbers as operands: